LucasVandroux/template-weekly-report/README.md

 This template contains 6 parts.
 However, not all of them are relevant every weeks.
 Choose carefully what to keep, but do not forget that a good weekly report is concise and precise.
 Usually, no more than one page is required.

+> All of those descriptions are also in the template file so don't forget to delete them before sending your report ! :smiley:

 ### Urgent!

 Immediate feedback or action is needed.